 Strengthening Vegetable Value Chains for Improved Nutrition in a Kenyan Slum (2018)

-Shauna Downs, PhD, Department of Health Systems and Policy, Rutgers School of Public Health
+Shauna Downs, Department of Urban-Global Public Health, School of Public Health

 Collaborative Partners: Rutgers School of Environmental and Biological Sciences; Mirror of Hope